siberianfox/g2wiki/g2-in-Studio6-Second-Attempt.md

 * deleting the .atsuo file
 * changing the name of the OLD.atsln and OLD.cppproj files
 * editing the NEW.atsln file with a text editor (not VisualStudio) to agree with the new name
+* I did not change the GUIDs but this seems not to have mattered

 ## Notes for Rob Regarding new g2 Project Structure
 _Some of this is already outdated_